Exploring Cross-Lingual Knowledge Transfer via Transliteration-Based MLM Fine-Tuning for Critically Low-resource Chakma Language: MLM-tuning for low-resource languages

 \section{MLM-tuning for low-resource languages}

-We fine-tuned six multilingual and regional encoder-based models on limited Chakma text written in Bangla script and compared their performance.
+We fine-tuned six encoder-based models (including monolingual, multilingual and regional variants) on limited Chakma text written in Bangla script and compared their performance.
 Table~\ref{tab:model-details} summarizes the models used in our experiments, including their vocabulary sizes and tokenization algorithms.
 All of these models have been pre-trained on Bangla before.

 These LLMS are trained to predict the probability of a masked token/word given the context of surrounding words.
 This gives the models a foundational understanding of trained languages that can be generalized to other tasks \citep{wolf-etal-2020-transformers}.
 Although each model comes in a similar-sized 12-layer configuration (270M–300M parameters for base models), they vary in vocabulary sizes, tokenizer types, special tokens, and critically, the dataset they were first pre-trained on.